Explore Sharia-Compliant Mortgage Options in Dubai

 Risk-sharing is a major tenet of Islamic mortgages, wherein both the bank and the buyer share the risk of any profits or losses.
 In conventional mortgages, the risk mainly falls upon the buyer, not the bank.

-Interest rates are applicable in conventional mortgages but are strictly prohibited in a halal mortgage.
+Interest rates are applicable in conventional mortgages but are strictly prohibited in an islamic mortgage.

 Contrary to what many people assume, an Islamic mortgage is not just a provision for Muslims.
 In fact, anyone can apply for this mortgage, provided they meet the eligibility criteria.